oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/README.md

 #### Usage Notes

-- when first starting, wait just a second for the program to adapt to ambient noise levels (the threshold is set to 5 dB above the max value of ambient noise levels on program start)
+- when first starting, wait just a second for the program to adapt to ambient noise levels (the threshold is set above the max value of ambient noise levels on program start)
 - you may need to repeat the very first command twice for it to be processed
-- occassionally the model when inaccurately interpret a word - just repeat a command if it doesn't work the first time
+- occassionally the model will inaccurately interpret a word - just repeat a command if it doesn't work the first time
 - When I used a microphone with too high of a sample rate (48 kHz) I had some issues with the program freezing after it ran for a while and taking longer to process input - works fine at 16 kHz.
 Didn't track down the root source of this issue, so may not be an issue for you.
 The default model was trained at 16 kHz, so that is ideal.
 I currently use a headset mic and it works great.
 - you may need to enunciate certain words more than you are used to in everyday speech for them to be interpreted by the model correctly - trial and error is the best way to tell which words the model struggles with - additional context makes the model more accurate, so it does better on a wider variety of words in text mode (hence command words should be chosen carefully)